Uniper sees Russian gas imports as safe despite supply stop to Poland, Bulgaria | Headlines

 Uniper sees Russian gas imports as safe despite supply stop to Poland, Bulgaria

-Uniper's chief financial officer Tiina Tuomela told analysts that flows on the key Yamal pipeline through Poland destined for other recipients were not affected for the time being.
-Uniper was using a mechanism that allowed payments in euros, which are turned into roubles on the Russian bank side, in line with the European Union assessment which deemed it as not breaching sanctions, she said.
+"As for Bulgaria, we think it's a similar situation."
+Uniper also confirmed it expected to be able to pay for long-term gas contracts under a scheme proposed by Moscow, which demands that payments should be made in roubles.
+"We consider that the amendment of the payment process complies with the sanctions law and so the payments are possible," Uniper finance chief Tiina Tuomela said, chiming with last week's assessment by the European Commission.

-Uniper sees Russian gas flows into Germany as secure for now despite a halt in supplies to Poland and Bulgaria, saying transit volumes passing those countries to other destinations would be unaffected, it said on Wednesday.
+Uniper sees Russian gas flows into Germany as secure for now despite a halt in supplies to Poland and Bulgaria as transit volumes headed elsewhere would be unaffected, Germany's top importer of Russian gas said on Wednesday.
+Russian energy giant Gazprom earlier said it had halted gas supplies to the two European countries in its toughest response so far too Western sanctions imposed against Moscow after its invasion of Ukraine.

+Polish state-owned PGNiG confirmed its supplies from Gazprom had been cut.
+"That is a deal between that counterpart and Gazprom.
+So it will not have an impact on the transit of volumes through Poland," Uniper's Chief Commercial Officer Niek den Hollander told analysts after presenting preliminary first-quarter results.

-The company, which released preliminary first-quarter earnings late on Tuesday, also confirmed it expected to be able to pay for gas under a scheme proposed by Moscow, which demands that payments should be made in roubles.
-Uniper's chief financial officer Tiina Tuomela told analysts that flows on the key Yamal pipeline through Poland destined for other recipients were not affected for the time being.
+"So anyone who is offtaking, for instance in Germany, could theoretically still continue to use that route through the Yamal pipeline," he said.
+"As for Bulgaria, we think it's a similar situation."
+Uniper also confirmed it is expected to be able to pay for long-term gas contracts under a scheme proposed by Moscow, which demands that payments should be made in roubles.

-Uniper was using a mechanism that allowed payments in euros, which are turned into roubles on the Russian bank side, in line with the European Union assessment which deemed it as not breaching sanctions, she said.
-Russia's Gazprom said it had halted gas supplies to Bulgaria and Poland for failing to pay for gas in roubles, the Kremlin's toughest response yet to sanctions imposed by the West over the conflict in Ukraine.
+"We consider that the amendment of the payment process complies with the sanctions law and so the payments are possible," Uniper finance chief Tiina Tuomela said, chiming with last week's assessment by the European Commission.
+Uniper was using a mechanism that allowed payments in euros, which are the turned into roubles on the Russian bank side via Gaprombank, she said, adding the next payment under that scheme would be made at the end of May.

-Shares fell more than 5% after Uniper reported a preliminary 3 billion euro ($3.18 billion) net loss for the first quarter, citing impairment charges related to its Russian unit Unipro and impairment losses connected to the suspended Nord Stream 2 pipeline. ($1 = 0.9420 euros)
+Uniper shares fell more than 5% after it reported a preliminary 3 billion euro ($3.2 billion) net loss for the first quarter, citing impairment charges related to its Russian unit Unipro and as well as the suspended Nord Stream 2 pipeline. ($1 = 0.9420 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)